 Rocky Mountain National Park is definitely one of the tours in Denver that you won’t want to miss.
 This spectacular park spans 415 square miles and has roads that reach over 12,000 feet high.
 The views of the peaks and lakes are stunning and provide for many photo opportunities.
 It is a landscape photographers dream come true.
 For the avid hikers, there are more than 300 miles of trails to explore, not to mention the wildlife, flowers and foliage to be seen.

-One of the day trips from Denver is a scenic tour of Mount Evans.
+One of the day trips from Denver is a scenic tour of Mount Blue Sky (formerly Mount Evans).
 While traveling North America's

-highest paved road to the top of Mount Evans, you will enjoy the scenic views that span for miles.
+highest paved road to the top of Mt Blue Sky, you will enjoy the scenic views that span for miles.

 experience an increase of 9,000 feet in elevation and travel through five climate zones from Denver to